NoJungi/hyena-dna/README.md

 These submit files can be adapted to directly start training for different parameter settings without the need of adding new configuration files.

 To download pretrained HyenaDNA weights follow the describtions from the [Huggingface](#huggingface) section.
 The files needed for the gene finding dataset from BEND can be downloaded following the describtion from the [BEND repository](https://github.com/frederikkemarin/BEND).

+To benchmark end-to-end trained HyenaDNA models on the gene prediction task with the BEND framework, see [this repository](https://github.com/NoJungi/BEND) that is a fork of the original [BEND repository](https://github.com/frederikkemarin/BEND) from Marin et al.

 # HyenaDNA